 Beryl Nashar Young Researcher Award

-Past recipients achievements include impactful research across health, medicine, sport science and the environment.
+Past recipient achievements include impactful research across health, medicine, sport science, and the environment.

 - Hold a minimum undergraduate Bachelor degree from the University of Newcastle

 - Be aged 35 years or younger at the time of nomination

 - Demonstrate outstanding achievement and/or contribution to any field of research

 Professor Beryl Nashar AO OBE

 Professor Beryl Nashar was a pioneer of women in STEMM.
 Born in Maryville in 1923, the eldest of four children, Beryl was an outstanding school student.
 She completed her Leaving Certificate at Newcastle Girls High School, topping the state in biology, and went on to become the first in her family to go to university.
 She completed her honours science degree at the University of Sydney, winning the university medal and receiving a research scholarship.

 After one day in a teaching role at Hunter Girls School, Beryl was offered a position at the University of Tasmania - which she accepted.